 Saint Juvenal was an excellent theologian who attended both the Third and Fourth Ecumenical Councils.
 At the Third Council, in Ephesus, he insisted on the term "Mother of God" to describe Mary against those who claimed that she could only be called the mother of Christ.
 Giving her that diminished title, he argued, would be denying that Jesus is truly the Christ, both God and Man in one Person.

 Saint Juvenal had to defend the Church's teachings at both Councils, and did so successfully.
 But his opponents in Jerusalem continued to spread their wrong beliefs, and managed to have Juvenal removed from his position as Patriarch.
 They installed a man named Theodosius, who at first had the support of the empress Eudoxia.
 Fortunately she was convinced by Saint Simeon the Stylite to adhere to the Councils' decisions.
 Juvenal's position was restored, and he served the Jerusalem church as patriarch for 38 years.

-On July 1st we read Jesus' own words about seeking the truth.
+These events correspond with Jesus' own words about seeking the truth.
 He says, "The queen of the South will rise up at the judgment with this generation and condemn it, because she came from the ends of the earth to listen to the wisdom of Solomon, and see, something greater than Solomon is here!"
 (Matthew 12: 42).